gilch/hissp/README.md

 As you can see, this results in exactly the same Python data structure as the previous example, and can be compiled to executable Python code the same way.

-Hissp comes with a basic REPL (read-eval-print-loop, or interactive shell) which compiles Hissp (read from Lissp) to Python and passes it to the Python REPL for execution.
+Hissp comes with a basic REPL (read-eval-print loop, or interactive command-line interface) which compiles Hissp (read from Lissp) to Python and passes it to the Python REPL for execution.

 The reader and compiler are both extensible with macros.